 Elisha Ballard of Nansemond County, Virginia, and later Perquimans County, North Carolina (and still later, Gates County) is a bit of a cypher.
-Since his first known land transaction took place in 1694, giving an approximate birth date of 1673.
-The brothers John and Joseph are identified in land patents in 1673 as having come to Virginia with their father and mother, John Ballard and Besheba from Gloucestershire, England, so perhaps Elisha Ballard was born after their arrival.
-He could even be a son by a second wife.
+His first known land transaction took place in 1694, giving an approximate birth date of 1673.
+The brothers John and Joseph are identified in land patents in 1673 as having come to Virginia with their father and mother, John Ballard and Besheba from Gloucestershire, England, so perhaps Elisha Ballard is another son, born after their arrival.
+Or he could even be a son by a second wife.
 All this is in the realm of speculation and needs verification.

 However, we do know that on 20 April 1694, Joseph Ballard, joined by Elisha Ballard and Elias Ballard patented 550 acres in the Upper Parish of Nansemond Co., on the south side of Sumerton Creek, and on the North side of Beech Swamp.
 April 20, 1694, Patent Book No. 8, p.
 334 (Cavaliers and Pioneers, Vol. II, p.
 388).
 The headlights were John Guttridge, William Green, Joseph Sairs, Sarah Kirk, Abel Kerk, Jane White, Alex.
 Magreggory, Elizabeth [Magreggory] his wife; Jno, Jupiter, Tom, Negroes.